Best Weapons for a Successful Boar Hunt

 You need to be protected from the wild boar attacks, and you also want to get on their turf.
 So sometimes, you’ll use a ladder stand, but that means your shots will go between 50 to 200 yards.

 The best weapons for these kinds of shots are 30 caliber rifles as they’re quite powerful.
 But their most significant advantage is that you can use them for both the longer and shorter ranges.
 Another great choice would be a 12 gauge shotgun for which you can use magnum shells.

 Get the right ammo

-You want the best ammo, anything above .308 can do the job.
+You want very powerful bullets for the job, so anything above .308 can do the job.
 However, some boars that are huge enough, weighing over 300 pounds might require bigger bullets still.
 That’s because they have quite a thick skin, especially in their chest area.

 Besides, these beasts go quite berserk on you when they’re wounded, so it’s best to avoid that.
 So if you’re bow hunting, you need very heavy arrows, heavier than you would normally use because of their thick skin and small kill areas on their bodies.

 But what weapons can you actually add to your arsenal?